 Some scars go further than skin deep…

-In this heartfelt, slow burn retro romcom, it may be the end of a decade, but it’s the beginning of a love story.
+In this heartfelt, slow-burn, sweet and sexy, Beauty and the Beast retelling, it may be the end of a decade, but it’s the beginning of a love story.

 ⭐⭐⭐⭐⭐ “Jess and Cal’s story is an indelible ink that seeped into my subconsciousness.
 I felt every cheer in their triumphs and shed every tear in their disappointments.” – Currant 7 Recommends

 ⭐⭐⭐⭐⭐ “…a well-crafted story, a story full of heart and soul as two people show themselves to be perfectly imperfect.” – Words of Wisdom from the Scarf Princess

 ⭐⭐⭐⭐⭐ “I just sat and felt this one long after I finished.
 Not many books move me that way.” – Kerri, Goodreads

 ⭐⭐⭐⭐⭐ “This book doesn’t gloss over difficult subjects, but there’s also a lot of humor, and the love story itself is great.
 It’s a slow burn, sure, but there’s a real and deep connection between Jess and Cal right at the beginning.
 Absolutely beautiful.” – Claire, Goodreads

 ⭐⭐⭐⭐⭐ “Like the first two books in the Boston Classics series, this book takes you on a journey.
 There’s great music (that I’m now listening to), a host of interesting characters, a world that some of us lived in and storytelling that is absolutely wonderful.” — Anna Reads Here